AP6YC/AdaptiveResonance.jl/paper/paper.md

 # Adaptive Resonance Theory

-ART is originally a theory of how competitive fields of neurons interact to form stable representations without supervision, and ART algorithms draw from this theory as biological inspiration for their design.
+ART is originally a theory of how competitive fields of neurons interact to form stable representations without supervision, and ART algorithms draw from this theory as a biological inspiration for their design.
 It is not strictly necessary to have an understanding of the theory to understand the use of the algorithms, but they share a common nomenclature that makes knowledge of the former useful for the latter.

 ## Theory